u-boot/u-boot/doc/usage/cmd/part.rst

     varname
         a variable to store the current partition number value into

+The 'part type' command prints or sets an environment variable to the partition type UUID.

+    interface
+        interface for accessing the block device (mmc, sata, scsi, usb, ....) dev
+        device number
+    part
+        partition number
+    varname
+        a variable to store the current partition type UUID value into

 The 'part types' command list supported partition table types.

 Examples